GNGscr/weather-home-assignment/README.md

   No tests were implemented due to time constraints.
 The code is modular and ready for testing.

+## ⚠️🚨 Post-deadline Fix Notice

+> **⚠️ Important:** This repository includes a bug fix that was committed after the official assignment deadline.
+>
+> The originally submitted version is available at commit `Initial commit`.
+> The post-deadline fix addresses an edge case that was discovered during further testing.
+> It is included here solely to demonstrate understanding of the issue, and is **not** part of the evaluated submission.

 ## 👨‍💻 Author

   Built by Danie Ehrlich as part of a take-home assignment.# weather-home-assignment